Research catalogue

 The AI Matrix as Diagnostic: Access, Agency, and Adoption

 The foundational framework separating access to AI tools from agency in their use.
-Broad access without agency produces passive dependency — high-looking outputs, weakened judgment.
-Defines the target condition for institutions and societies: high access and high agency, not merely adoption.
+Broad access without agency produces passive dependency: high-looking outputs, weakened judgment, and hollow adoption.

 2026 · Framework